 Around Rushay

-This beautiful region on the Dorset/Devon border embraces the Jurassic Coast, England’s only natural UNESCO World Heritage site, as well as great beaches, lively towns, remote hill forts and some glorious walks.
+This beautiful region on the Dorset/Devon border embraces the Jurassic Coast, England’s only natural World Heritage site, with great beaches, lively towns, remote hill forts and some glorious walks.
 We’re spoiled for activities, too, from kayaking to rope adventures, beach saunas and stately homes and gardens.

 Here are some of our own personal choices and recommendations…